svanderburg/php-sbdata/README.md

 Displaying links for foreign keys
 ---------------------------------
-Some entities may have relations with other entities.
-For a record having a relation with another record (typically through a foreign key), you may want to display a link that redirects the user to the related item.
+Some entities may have relationships with other entities.
+For a record having a relation with another record (typically through a foreign key), you may want to display a link that redirects the user to the related record.

 By constructing a `KeyLinkField` we can compose such a link, for example: